sahuljr7/ai-platform-htm/README.md

 - **OpenAI**: Tap into advanced AI capabilities with OpenAI, empowering your applications with natural language processing and more.

-- **Zustand**: State management made simple with Zustand, providing efficient and scalable state handling.

-- **Crisp-Chat**: Integrate Crisp-Chat for real-time customer support and engagement.

-- **OpenAI-API**: Access OpenAI's API directly to leverage state-of-the-art AI models.

 - **ClerkAuth**: Implement secure authentication and user management with ClerkAuth.

-- **Shadcn-UI**: UI components for enhanced visual appeal and smoother user interactions.

-- **Replicate-API**: Data synchronization made easy with Replicate-API.

-- **Lucide-React**: Icon set for beautiful and scalable vector icons in your React applications.

 ## Deployment

-Genius is deployed using Vercel, a leading cloud platform, ensuring top-notch performance, scalability, and reliability.
+Our app is deployed using Vercel, a leading cloud platform, ensuring top-notch performance, scalability, and reliability.

 ## Installation